liugang1234567/Gang-neuron/README.md

 There are two famous function decomposition methods in math: Taylor Series and Fourier Series.
 Fourier series developed into Fourier spectrum, which was applied to signal decomposition\analysis.
 However, because the Taylor series  whose function without a definite functional expression cannot  be solved, Taylor Series has rarely been used in engineering.
 Here, we developed Taylor series by our Dendrite Net, constructed a relation spectrum, and applied it to model or system  decomposition\analysis. **The relation spectrum  makes the online model human-readable, which unifies online  performance and offline results.**

-## AI 3: It may be time to improve the neuron of artificial neural network( IEEE Top 1 in yearly popularity.You Must cite it!)
+## AI 3: It may be time to improve the neuron of artificial neural network(IEEE TechRxiv, This paper is the IEEE Top 1 in yearly popularity.You Must cite it!)

 https://doi.org/10.36227/techrxiv.12477266  (IEEE preprints-You should cite it.)